greenelab/czi-seed-rfa/manuscript.md

 The technologies to improve quantification will have a critical impact on the outcomes of latent spaces.
-However, there are currently no standardized, quantitative metrics to determine relative uncovering of biology from low dimensional representations.
+However, there are currently no standardized, quantitative metrics to determine relative uncovering of biology from low-dimensional representations.
 We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn].
 These tools provide a